OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-10-06-get-online-week.md

 ## What we learned
 We'll be having a proper sweep-up of the week to evaluate how things went so we can better plan for our regular weekly online session, but these are the main points that emerged.

 * We did poorly on the number of people that attended, despite being open from 9am to 4pm all week.
-There were two days when nobody called in at all
+There was one day when nobody called in at all
 * We need to be smarter about where we run any regular sessions and how we tell people about them.
 Only one person mentioned seeing [our press release](https://www.oxford.gov.uk/news/article/541/get_online_week_in_oxford).
 Regular sessions (perhaps by appointment?) may help this, along with being located in Community Centres.
 We'll look to advice from the Online Centres Network on this and see if there are lessons from [our Planning Duty Officer Service](https://www.oxford.gov.uk/info/20066/planning_applications/723/contacting_us_for_planning_advice)
 * Our Customer Service team were fantastic in supporting us by spotting opportunities when talking to visitors, and referred them down to us for a conversation (even when they were not all that willing to start with)
 * People that haven't been online often describe themselves as "stupid" for not knowing more.
 They need real support and reassurance that only a 1:1 session can adequately provide.
 Some interventions bordered on counselling at times, but were worthwhile in terms of the difference they made to peoples' lives